CSCfi/ansible-role-nrpe-plugins/README.md

  - get_url of a remote file (and check checksum)
  - copy of a local file, perhaps available in files/
+ - set SELinux file contexts for checks if needed

 Configuring nrpe, restarting nrpe is not part of this role.